• Skip to primary navigation

 Candied Walnuts: Ingredients & Substitutions

-overhead view of the ingredients in this Candied Walnuts recipe
+overhead view of the labeled ingredients in this Candied Walnuts recipe

 • Raw Walnuts.
 Use raw, unsalted walnuts in this recipe.
 I don't recommend any substitutions, although I have had other people using a variety of nuts with great success (try these candied pecans and candied almonds).